gatsbyjs/gatsby/docs/docs/troubleshooting-common-errors.md

 In the first code example, the `image` field was not modified (using Gatsby terminology, transformed) by a plugin to add subfields, so it would only return a string. `gatsby-plugin-sharp` and `gatsby-transformer-sharp` can be included before other plugins that would manipulate or create image nodes (like `gatsby-source-filesystem` or `gatsby-source-contentful`) to ensure that they are present before Gatsby tries to modify them and add the needed fields like `childImageSharp`.

+You can read more about how images are added to the GraphQL schema in the guide on [processing external images](/docs/preprocessing-external-images/).

-Another possibility is that empty strings are used for image paths somewhere in your site, and when Gatsby constructs a GraphQL schema it [infers](/docs/glossary#inference) the wrong type because the empty string doesn't look like a path.
+Another possibility that could cause this issue is from empty strings used for image paths somewhere in your site.
+If this is the case, when Gatsby constructs a GraphQL schema it may [infer](/docs/glossary#inference) the wrong type because the empty string doesn't look like a file path.

 ### Problems installing `sharp` with `gatsby-plugin-sharp` - gyp ERR! build error